pakkinlau/pakkinlau/README.md

 ### Status: Deployment Stage 🐲

+Workflow optimization
+- [Gites](https://github.com/pakkinlau/gites): The objective of the Gites is to replicate the user experience of employing Google Drive or OneDrive functionalities within the context of Git commands.

+- [youtube-chatroom-response](https://github.com/pakkinlau/youtube-chatroom-response): An asynchronous youtube chatroom response python package, that allow users to customize the patterns matched in the chatroom, and then automatically response accordingly.

 Financial applications
 - [My tradingview profile](https://www.tradingview.com/u/BillionaireLau/#published-scripts): Check out my contributions to the library of traders community, which garnered over 2000 stars on TradingView.